University System of Georgia: Early years

 The University System of Georgia was created with the passage of the Reorganization Act of 1931 by the Georgia General Assembly in 1931.
-The Reorganization Act created a Board of Regents to oversee the state's colleges and universities and the 26 boards of trustees that had provided oversight over the various institutions before passage of the act.
-The Board of Regents officially took office on January 1, 1932, and consisted of eleven members to be appointed by the Governor of Georgia pending approval from the Georgia Senate.
-The Governor held an ex officio position on the Board.
+The act created a board of regents to oversee the state's colleges and universities and the 26 boards of trustees that had provided oversight over the institutions before passage of the act.
+The board of regents officially took office on January 1, 1932, and consisted of eleven members to be appointed by the Governor of Georgia pending approval from the Georgia Senate.
+The governor held an ex officio position on the board.
 The regents were to elect a chairman and select a secretary.
 One regent was appointed from each of Georgia's ten congressional districts and the eleventh member was chosen at large.

 Governor Richard Russell Jr.'s initial appointees included Cason Jewell Callaway Sr., Martha Berry, Richard Russell Sr. (the governor's father), George C. Woodruff, William Dickson Anderson Sr. (1873–1957), Egbert Erle Cocke Sr. (1895–1977) and Philip Robert Weltner Sr. (1887–1981).
 Anderson was elected chairman, Weltner vice-chairman and Cocke was appointed as the secretary/treasurer.
-Prior to the Reorganization Act, Georgia university chief executives held the title of chancellor; however, after the Act, University heads were given the title of president and a new chancellor position was created.
+Prior to the Reorganization Act, Georgia university chief executives held the title of chancellor; however, after the Act, university heads were given the title of president and a new chancellor position was created.
 The USG chancellor was selected and overseen by the board.
 At the request of the regents, Charles Snelling, the presiding head of the University of Georgia (UGA), stepped down from his position at UGA to become the initial chancellor of the entire system.

-The 1932 Annual Report for the Board stated outstanding debts of $1,074,415.
-Over the next few years the USG endeavored to transform the state's institutions of higher learning by reorganizing schools, merging and closing others and transforming course offerings and curriculum.
+The 1932 annual report for the board stated outstanding debts of $1,074,415.
+Over the next few years, the USG endeavored to transform the state's institutions of higher learning by reorganizing schools, merging and closing others and transforming course offerings and curriculum.

 Modern history

 In 2011, Chancellor Hank Huckaby recommended four consolidations among eight institutions, which would be implemented in 2013.
-The same year, the Board of Regents adopted six "Principles for Consolidation", which has led to multiple consolidations in the subsequent years.
-As of 2018, these consolidations have decreased the number of USG colleges and universities from 35 to 26.
+The same year, the board of regents adopted six "Principles for Consolidation", which has led to multiple consolidations in the subsequent years.
+As of 2026, these consolidations decreased the number of USG colleges and universities from 35 to 25.

 In Fall 2018, the university system saw enrollment reach an all-time high of 328,712 students enrolled across the system's 26 colleges and universities.

 On March 6, 2019, an Atlanta court upheld a USG policy barring unauthorized immigrants from attending Georgia State, Georgia Tech, and the University of Georgia.

-In regards to the COVID-19 pandemic in the United States, the USG decided against making wearing face coverings mandatory for the Fall 2020 semester before deciding to mandate them.
+In regards to the COVID-19 pandemic in the United States, the USG decided against making wearing face coverings mandatory for the fall 2020 semester before deciding to mandate them.

-On April 1, 2022, former Georgia Governor and United States Secretary of Agriculture Sonny Perdue became the system's 14th Chancellor.
+On April 1, 2022, former Georgia governor and United States Secretary of Agriculture Sonny Perdue became the system's 14th chancellor.
 That same month, the system was censured by the American Association of University Professors over changes to tenure protections.